 fbpx

-Today we’ll cover what facility management contracts are, what yours should include, and ten ways your agreements can help you win the business you want most!
+In this blog, we’ll cover what facility maintenance contracts are, what yours should include, and ten ways your agreements can help you win the business you want most!

 Download infographic How To Monitor Contracts with Software

-This document usually includes terms and conditions, relevant service level agreements (SLAs), specific maintenance and inspection schedules, and payment terms.
+This document usually includes terms and conditions, relevant service level agreements (SLAs), any specific maintenance, inspection schedules, and payment terms.

-Commercial building maintenance comes with a variety of requirements.
+Commercial building maintenance comes with a variety of requirements that you’ll have to determine with the facility you’re working with.
 Offering various options will greatly increase the chances of winning the contracts you most want.
 Some common examples of service contract types include:

-• Tiered contract plans, such as bronze, silver, and gold
+• Tiered contract plans: such as bronze, silver, and gold that offer different levels of service based on the value.

-• Required inspections, including fire systems, elevators, HVAC units, plumbing amenities, and more
+• Required inspections: including fire systems, elevators, HVAC units, plumbing amenities, and anything the need to maintain at required intervals.

-• Emergency call-out plans, which outline what actions will take place and all associated fees in case of an unexpected break
+• Emergency call-out plans: that outline what actions will take place, how quickly you will arrive on site, and any associated fees in case of an unexpected break.

 Contract Overview